pulpgrinder/passiflora/DEBUGGING.md

-# Remote Debugging
+# Debugging

-Passiflora includes a built-in remote debugging facility that lets you execute JavaScript in a running app from an external browser.
-This is useful for inspecting app state, testing code snippets, and diagnosing issues on platforms where browser DevTools aren't available (iOS, Android, etc.).
+If you build for the WWW target, you'll be able to use normal browser dev tools for debugging.
+For binaries, Passiflora includes a built-in remote debugging facility that lets you execute JavaScript in a running app from an external browser.
+This is useful for inspecting app state, testing code snippets, and diagnosing issues on platforms where browser dev tools aren't available (iOS, Android, etc.).

 Remote debugging is compile-gated.
 It is only available when `allowremotedebugging` is set to `true` in `src/config`.